breatheco-de/content/README.md

 ##  Tagging content:

-Contents can be tagged on the header of the markdown file; you can add as many tags as you want and later people will be able to search by tag.
+Contents can be tagged on the header of the markdown file.
+You can add as many tags as you want and later people will be able to search by tag.

 There are two types of tags: Technology and Category.